 The demand for programmers still exceeds the supply on the market, that is why outsourcing is popular.
 However, some people believe that outsourcing is associated with great risks, so that, at times, even investors oppose the decision to choose an outsourcing company.
 Let’s consider all the pros and cons and put an end to this dispute once and for all.

 One of the problems is that many companies do not want to associate themselves with remote work.
 Evidently, Covid has made them change their mind.
 Check out this excellent survey from Gallup about employees’ attitudes to working remotely.
-After lockdown having been imposed in almost all civilized countries, remote work is no longer a problem, but it is just the tip of the iceberg.
+After lockdown has been imposed in almost all civilized countries, remote work is no longer a problem, but it is just the tip of the iceberg.

 It is also worth taking into consideration the developing culture and business attitude in the country.
 Some programmers, having worked in outsourcing companies for a long time, start running their own ones.
 They adopt the experience of project management and development so that the quality improves every year.
 IT hubs, as well as special economic IT zones, are being created.
 The concentration of a large number of bright minds in such places leads to a high cultural and professional growth of the entire industry of the country.